jedota/Style-Transfer-PS600/README.md

 git clone https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
 cd pytorch-CycleGAN-and-pix2pix
 ```
--Install PyTorch and 0.4+ and other dependencies (e.g., torchvision, visdom)
+- Install PyTorch and 0.4+ and other dependencies (e.g., torchvision, visdom)
 For pip users, please type the command pip install -r requirements.txt.
 For Conda users, you can create a new Conda environment using conda env create -f environment.yml.